pgmac-net/.github/profile/README.md

 This is where I'll put some of my homelab stuff.

-It's mostly a mess, but there's some OK bit, too.
+It's mostly a mess, but there's some OK bits, too.